Leo VI the Wise: Domestic policy

-One of the first actions of Leo VI after his succession was the reburial, with great ceremony, of the remains of Michael III in the imperial mausoleum within the Church of the Holy Apostles in Constantinople.
+As one of Leo VI's first actions after his succession, the remains of Michael III were reburied, with great ceremony, in the imperial mausoleum within the Church of the Holy Apostles.
 This contributed to the suspicion that Leo was (or at least believed himself to be) in truth Michael's son.
 Seeking political reconciliation, the new emperor secured the support of the officials in the capital, and surrounded himself with bureaucrats like Stylianos Zaoutzes (the father of his mistress, Zoe Zaoutzaina) and the eunuch Samonas, an Arab defector whom Leo raised to the rank of patrikios and who stood in as godfather to Leo's son, Constantine VII.
 His attempts to control the great aristocratic families (e.g., the Phokadai and the Doukai) occasionally led to serious conflicts, the most significant being the revolt of Andronikos Doukas in 906.

 Samonas inciting Emperor Leo against Andronikos Doukas.

 Leo also attempted to involve himself in the church through his arbitrary interference with the patriarchate.
 Using his former tutor Patriarch Photios's excommunication by Pope John VIII as an excuse, Leo dismissed him and replaced him with his own 19-year-old brother Stephen in December 886.
 On Stephen's death in 893, Leo replaced him with Zaoutzes' nominee, Antony II Kauleas, who died in 901.
 Leo then promoted his own Imperial secretary (mystikos) Nicholas, but suspicions that he was involved in the failed assassination attempt against Leo in 903 as well as his opposition to Leo's fourth marriage saw Nicholas replaced with Leo's spiritual father Euthymios in 907.

 An assassination attempt on Leo VI and a Magyar raid depicted in the 14th century Manasses Chronicle.

-The magnificent Church of Agios Lazaros in Larnaca was constructed during the rule of Leo VI in the late 9th century, and it was built after the relics of St. Lazaros were transported from Crete to Constantinople.
+The magnificent Church of Agios Lazaros in Larnaca was constructed during the rule of Leo VI in the late 9th century, after the relics of St. Lazaros were transported from Crete to Constantinople.
 The church is one of the best examples of Byzantine architecture.
 Leo also completed work on the Basilika, the Greek translation and update of the law code issued by Justinian I, which had been started during the reign of Basil.

 Bishop Liutprand of Cremona gives an account similar to those about Caliph Harun al-Rashid, to the effect that Leo would sometimes disguise himself and go about Constantinople looking for injustice or corruption.
-According to one story, he was even captured by the city guards during one of his investigations.
-Late in the evening, he was walking alone and disguised.
-Though he bribed two patrols with 12 nomismata and moved on, a third city patrol arrested him.
-When a terrified guardian recognized the jailed ruler in the morning, the arresting officer was rewarded for doing his duty, while the other patrols were dismissed and punished severely.
+According to one story, three separate patrols of city guards stopped him as a suspicious character during one of his investigations.
+The first two let him pass in exchange for bribes of 12 nomismata apiece, but the third arrested him.
+A terrified jailer recognized and released Leo the next morning.
+The emperor rewarded the arresting officer for doing his duty, while the other patrols were dismissed and punished severely.